 - Extract the archive into any folder.

 - Run your application and reproduce the error.
 Sometimes you may have debug assertions.
-Try to ignore them by pressing "Ignore" button (this information is also included in the output log file).
+Try to ignore them by pressing the "Ignore" button (this information is also included in the output log file).

 - Close the application.